NeLAC Literary Bingo #1 Cards - Print Free or Customize

 - Cut the bingo cards at the cut marks if there are more than 1 bingo cards per page.

-- The caller begins the game by randomly pulling an item from the call list and saying it to all players.
+- The caller begins the play by randomly picking an item from the call list and calling out it to everyone.

-- The players look at their cards to see if they have the announced word.
-If they do, they dab that word.
+- The players look at their cards to see if they have the called word.
+If they do, they cross off that word.

 - The first player to finish a horizontal, vertical, or a diagonal line of crossed items shouts "Bingo!" and wins the play.

-- The caller confirms that the items crossed off form a proper line as per the Bingo card and call list.
+- The caller verifies that the items crossed off form a proper line as per the Bingo card and call list.

 - You can play for different patterns or a full card blackout for a longer play.